 If you’ve not got a family and you’re eager to take control of your finances, why don’t you check out this personal monthly budget spreadsheet.
 It allows you to create a budget just for you, and then compare it against what you actually spend and comes with fields for daily expenditures, as well as entertainment and discretionary spending.
 It’s easy to use too.
 This spreadsheet only spans a single page, and can be printed on one sheet of paper in portrait orientation.

 Going to university is scary.
 You’re away from your parents, and everything they did for you – washing, cooking and cleaning – is now something you have to deal with.
 Alone.
 You’ll also have to take care of your finances, and avoid the allure of overdrafts and credit cards.
 How do you do that?
-With a college budget spreadsheet, of course.
+With this college budget spreadsheet, of course.
 This allows you to plan for the cost of studying over the course of months, semesters and years, and to keep your bank account in the black.

 It’s the most wonderful time of the year, as the song goes.
 It’s also the most eye-wateringly expensive time of the year, as families push themselves further and further into debt to buy lavish presents.
 It doesn’t have to be this way.
 This spreadsheet allows you to set a total budget, allocate it on a person-by-person basis, and use that as a guide to for your gift-buying strategy.